 Working with professional filmmakers, the Young Producers created City Arts’ contribution to Junction Arts’ brilliant ‘Our Place’ project.
 They were mentored by filmmakers Luke Radford and Toby Curson.
-Gaby was involved in recruiting the mentors, creating a film concept and directing.
+Cawley was involved in recruiting the mentors, creating a film concept and directing.
 You can watch all six of the Young Producers’ films on our website.

 Taking part in the Our Place project was a transformative process.
 It brought me out of my shell.
 I joined Young Producers so I could have more confidence in my own work as an artist.
 It was rewarding to see my film idea go from start to finish.
 Knowing the final product was something I made was quite special.